bpstephanie/wawa-land/README.md

     On each event, users would be able to click a link to buy a ticket on their respective site.
 The events that are listed by Wawa Land are a mixture of their own events and events in the local area they trust, therefore tickets to certain events need to be purchased elsewhere but by having a link on the event detail page, users would easily be able to purchase tickets.

   - Email Notifications
-    Whenever a user saves an event they would recieve an email letting them know the event is coming up.
+    Whenever a user saves an event they would receive an email letting them know the event is coming up.

     [Back To Top](<#contents>)